-Most ETNO members have encountered difficulties in applying the above mentioned rules.
-Europe needs to address the current patchwork of regulation, compromising the effective and consistent protection of consumers across the digital value chain.
-Confusion for providers results from the fact that together with general data protection rules (Directive 95/46/EC), they are faced with sector specific regulation (ePD) not applicable to other communications services, despite being functionally equivalent.

-Additionally, the lack of harmonisation has been critical for multinational companies.
-The transposition of general data protection rules and of the ePD has been very different in Member States (MS).
-In relation to the ePD, this already fragmented situation is further complemented by the fact that some MS have widened the scope of some provisions, extending them to providers that offer services that do not fall under the definition of publicly available ECS (e.g. services offering VoIP).
-In addition, different judicial interpretations of the definition of ECS, e.g. the recent German court ruling regarding webmail (VG Köln, 21 K 450/15, 11.11.15) accentuated the fragmentation.

-As long as the ePD coexists with the new GDPR, there will be no level playing field, consumers will not experience comparable digital privacy online and operators will continue to face this dual compliance regime and their competitive position will be compromised.
+Europe needs to address the current patchwork of regulation, which compromises the effective and consistent protection of consumers across the digital value chain.
+Confusion for providers has been originated by the fact that together with general data protection rules (Directive 95/46/EC), there iss a sector specific regulation (ePrivacy Directive).
+Additionnally, in both cases, transposition of general data protection rules and transposition of ePrivacy Directive has been very different in Member States leading to a lack of harmonisation that has also been very negative for providers and for consumers.
+Privacy is fundamental to building trust and confidence in the uptake and use of new digital services by Europe's citizens.
+It is important that consumers are able to enjoy consistent privacy standards and experiences, irrespective of the technologies, infrastructure, business models, who provides a service or where a company may be located.
+As long as the ePrivacy Directive coexists with the new GDPR, there will be no level playing field, consumers will not experience comparable digital privacy online and operators will continue to face this dual compliance regime and their competitive position will be compromised.
+There are a wide range of references pointing to the conclusion that there is no need for sector specific regulation on ePrivacy.